 Why Exercising is Important if You Have Diabetes?

-Okay, in this video, I am going to be talking about a topic that I think every single type two diabetic actually hears.
+In this video, I am going to be talking about a topic that I think every single type two diabetic actually hears.
 And it’s about exercise, right?
 Because there’s so much information out there about different types of exercise.
 Should you be walking?
-Should you be running?

 They’re told to watch what they eat.
 So eliminate the carbs, the junk food, the stuff we shouldn’t be eating, right, that we kind of are familiar with.
 Also, diabetics are told to exercise as long as they are on their medication and so forth.
 So this is what every diabetic is typically told, right?
 Take your bed, lose weight, go exercise, try to lose some weight.

 If there’s a weight issue, however, there goes a whole different scenario if you actually want to get better, because most diabetics who do this, they try to exercise and they’re trying to lose weight and they’re trying to get themselves better, don’t really see very favorable outcomes.
 And what I mean by that is they don’t see that they actually get themselves off the meds and that they could actually eat food without their blood sugar level going crazy and sustain and keep their weight off for a long period of time.
-And there’s a reason for that that’s really important to identify.
-So the next thing we have to look at is body facts, right?
-The body works a certain way.

 Most type two diabetics have something called insulin resistance.
 They have resistance to insulin.
 What the heck does this mean, right?
 Why is this important?
 And why is this something that we should be talking about?